About our Branch

 This fact from Parkinson's UK was the reason that Phil Beckett set up this project.
 If after reading this, you would like to place your name on a list, to take part in a future session if they become available, please contact Phil on 01484 713035 for further information.

 Open to anybody with Parkinson's but the project is aimed, particularly, at people living with Parkinson’s and who are suffering from mild dementia.

 Dementia is defined here as some memory loss, slowness of thought and a general reduction in mental capacity.

 Phil and volunteers will provide support and assist participants to recall their memories and trigger recollections, through stimulants such as:

-Phil and his team also help participants to make voice recordings, if they wish of their memories, so they can take a CD or a similar form of media away to keep and share with their families and friends.
+Phil and his team also help participants to make voice recordings, if they wish, of their memories, so they can take a CD, or a similar form of storage, to keep and share with their families and friends.